spack/spack.io/_posts/2020-05-16-bssw-working-remotely.md

 ---
 layout: single
-title: "Working Remotely: The Spack Team"
+title: "Working remotely: the Spack team"
 date: 2020-05-16 00:02:00
 tags: bssw
 ---

-Better Scientific Software's blog [features an interview](https://bssw.io/blog_posts/working-remotely-the-spack-team) with Todd Gamblin about the Spack team's experience working remotely and interacting with the Spack community.
-Todd offers insight into making the most of online communication opportunities and stresses the importance of providing robust documentation.
+With much of the tech sphere working from home right now, a Better Scientific Software [blog post](https://bssw.io/blog_posts/working-remotely-the-spack-team) describes the Spack team's experience working remotely.
+The Spack team has had to make some adjustments without being able to hold face-to-face tutorials and attend events in person, but there are a lot of online communication opportunities (e.g., Slack) to keep the community connected.
+A big difference-maker is having robust documentation so users can help themselves.